robertng0407/Maps-Project/README.md

 # PORTLAND COFFEE BREWRU

 This maps application uses the Google Maps API to display local coffee shops in Portland, Oregon.
-The Numbers API (numbersapi.com) is used as well to generate facts about a random number to be viewed in an infowindow when a marker is clicked.
-These facts are meant to be read as you enjoy your cup of coffee.
+The Foursquare API (numbersapi.com) is used as well to generate more information about the location inside the infowindow when a marker is clicked.

 ## Instructions
 1. Open index.html in a code editor.